- Eirgen Pharma

 Strategic Objective of Project Elevate

 The implementation of Project Elevate signifies a substantial improvement in our digital infrastructure.
 For this transformative project, we have partnered with a manufacturing technology company, Tulip Interfaces, and an IT Solutions Provider, NNIT.
+This collaboration will empower our operations with workflow automation, data collection, and the delivery of real-time insights directly from our production environment.

-This collaboration will empower our operations of workflow, automation of data collection, and the delivery of real-time insights directly from our production environment.
 The digitization of our batch record management is designed to yield increased operational efficiency and ensure regulatory compliance.
 Furthermore, the initiative underscores our commitment to maintaining the highest standards of quality throughout all stages of production.

 Dan Delaney, Head of Operations at Eirgen Pharma, shared his enthusiasm for the project.

 “I am very proud of the team’s dedication in bringing Project Elevate to fruition.
 This new EBR system will be a transformative asset for our manufacturing processes.
 It directly contributes to enhancing data integrity, streamlining our operations across the board, and elevating our compliance framework.
+It also brings a fantastic environmental and sustainable aspect to what we do, by ensuring our new facility is on its way to being a paperless building.
+This is a significant step forward in our digital infrastructure and operational excellence right here at Eirgen.”

 Anticipated Benefits of Project Elevate for Eirgen Pharma